Wolf's Rain: Plot

 As the original video animation (OVA) episodes begin, the wolves and the humans escape Jaguara's city, which has fallen into chaos.
 Quent is gravely wounded saving Blue from an oncoming vehicle, but he and Blue are found by Hubb and Cher, and subsequently by the wolves and Cheza.
 Together, they all continue making their way to Paradise, pursued by the now insane Darcia.
 As the Earth begins to fall into destruction, Cher dies when the car falls off a cliff.
-And soon after, Toboe is accidentally shot by Quent when he tries to shoot Darcia who in turn kills Quent.
-Hubb tries to keep up with the remaining wolves climbing up a mountain, but falls to his death.
-Darcia attacks the remaining wolves killing Hige, Blue, and Tsume, leaving only Kiba, Cheza and Darcia alive at the place where Paradise can be opened.
-Darcia and Kiba battle over who will open Paradise, and Kiba is fatally wounded.
+Soon after, Toboe is accidentally shot by Quent when he tries to shoot Darcia who in turn kills Quent.
+Hubb tries to keep up with the remaining wolves climbing up a mountain but falls to his death.
+Darcia attacks the remaining wolves killing Hige, Blue, and Tsume, leaving only Kiba, Cheza, and Darcia alive at the place where Paradise can be opened.
+Darcia and Kiba battle over who will open Paradise and Kiba is fatally wounded.
 Darcia dies when he attempts to enter Paradise due to not being a true wolf.
 Kiba finds Cheza as she dies and disintegrates into seeds.
 Dying, Kiba concludes that his quest has failed, but rain begins to fall and Cheza's seeds grow into thousands of lunar flowers.
-As he dies, Kiba falls into the water's depths but sees the blood red moon turning back to its normal color.
+As he dies, Kiba falls into the water's depths but sees the blood-red moon turning back to its normal color.
 Cheza's death causes Paradise, as well as the world, to be reborn.
 However, Darcia's corruption can be seen taking root in this new Paradise.
 The final scenes take place in what appears to be a 21st-century Japanese city.
-Kiba, reincarnated as a human, passes reincarnated Tsume, Hige and Toboe (apparently no memories of past life); a lunar flower is seen blooming in an alleyway.
+Kiba, apparently reincarnated as a human, passes reincarnated Tsume, Hige, and Toboe (apparently no memories of past life and it is unknown if the cat with blue eyes is Blue); a lunar flower is blooming in an alleyway.